Saturday, April 21, 2012

 IRISES, W.R.
 Dykes, The Times, London, July 6th, 1907

 Once May is reached an iris garden should be one continuous blaze of colour for the common purple flag is closely followed by the innumerable forms and hybrids which are loosely known as german irises.
-Closely related to the type, and only local varieties of it, are forms of which Amas or macrantha is perhaps best, while other good forms are Purple King, Crimson King, Fontarabie, and Asiatica.
+Closely related to the type, and only local varieties of it, are forms of which Amas or Macrantha is perhaps best, while other good forms are Purple King, Crimson King, Fontarabie, and Asiatica.

 BEARDED IRIS TRIED AT WISLEY 1925-1927, Journal of the Royal Horticultural Society.